-The Union Meeting House was built in 1834 and originally stood at Smith’s Corner in Salisbury, New Hampshire.
-The building interior features paneled wainscoting, pews of unpainted pine and a choir gallery.
-The white paneled pulpit is from Concord, New Hampshire, and has a sounding board suspended from the ceiling and enhanced with wrought iron work.
-The steeple with clock and bell, cast in 1851, are from Neponset, Massachusetts.
-The Union Meeting House is the postcard-perfect focal point of our Village and hosts one hundred weddings annually and serves as the welcoming place for many of our 19th century life programs and events.
+THE UNION MEETING HOUSE (C. 1834)Built in 1834, the Union Meeting House originally stood at Smith’s Corner in Salisbury, New Hampshire prior to its relocation to Storrowton Village.
+Four different religious groups raised the funds to build the structure, and subsequently shared the space for their respective services until it fell into disuse.
+Inside, paneled wainscoting, pews of unpainted pine, and a choir gallery add to the postcard-perfect charm of this iconic structure.
+The white paneled pulpit, where one would stand to address the congregation, from Concord, New Hampshire, features a sounding board suspended from the ceiling by wrought iron work.
+In its move to West Springfield, the building received a bit of a face lift with the addition of a steeple with clock and bell, cast in 1851, from Neponset, Massachusetts.
+The Union Meeting House hosts numerous weddings each year, and serves as the welcoming place for many of the Village’s educational programs and events.